Report: Harrison Ford has jet run-in at California airport | Taiwan News

 Ford collects vintage planes and has a long and good record as an aviator.
 But he has had several close calls.

-In March 2015, Ford suffered a broken arm and a gashed forehead when his World War II-era trainer crashed on a Los Angeles golf course when it lost power shortly after takeoff.
+In March 2015, Ford was seriously injured when his World War II-era trainer crashed on a Los Angeles golf course when it lost power shortly after takeoff.

 In 1999, Ford crash-landed his helicopter during a training flight in which he and an instructor were practicing auto rotations in Ventura County, northwest of Los Angeles.
 Ford and the instructor were unhurt.